List of One Life to Live characters introduced in the 1980s: Elizabeth Sanders

 Elizabeth Sanders is a fictional character on the ABC Daytime soap opera One Life to Live.
 The role was played by actress Lois Kibbee from December 1986 through September 1988, returning briefly on April 13, 1989, and later from July 10 to 1989.
 Elizabeth was a powerful business woman who ran Sanders Chemicals.
 She disapproved of son Charles' marriage to the Jewish Judith Sanders and initially objected to the romance of granddaughter Kate and Cord Roberts.
 When Charles and Judith divorced, Elizabeth tried to pair him with Dorian who later took over Charles' former position as ambassador to Mendora.
 She was aghast when he took up with former hooker Lee Halpern and married her right before he died of a heart attack.
-Elizabeth vowed revenge on the Buchannan family after Cord broke up with Kate to return to Tina and Asa took control of Sanders chemicals.
-She was imprisoned after scheming to destroy the Buchannans through kidnapping and murder.
+Elizabeth vowed revenge on the Buchanan family after Cord broke up with Kate to return to Tina and Asa took control of Sanders Chemicals.
+She was imprisoned after scheming to destroy the Buchanans through kidnapping and murder.
 The following spring, she was visited in prison by an information-seeking Clint.
 Later that summer, she escaped from prison with the help of her grandson Jamie.
 After they were captured, Elizabeth was brought to see Asa thanks to Bo's insistence that he see her, but Asa refused to accept her apologies for crimes against his family.
 Elizabeth was freed thanks to Bo's testimony on her behalf as to preventing Jamie and his co-hort Ursula Blackwell from electrocuting Tina and left town after revealing that she had a terminal illness.